-- Differentiating our curriculum to ensure all pupils are able to access it, for example by grouping, 1:1 work, teaching style, content of the lesson, etc. - · Adapting our resources and staffing - Using recommended aids, such as laptops, coloured overlays, visual timetables, larger font, etc. - Differentiating our teaching, for example, giving longer processing times, pre-teaching of key vocabulary, reading instructions aloud, etc. When it is evident that a pupil requires higher levels of support than is available from everyday teaching we will offer additional SEN support.
+- Adapting and scaffolding our curriculum to ensure all pupils are able to access it, for example, by grouping, 1:1 work, teaching style, content of the lesson, etc. - Adapting our resources and staffing - Using recommended aids, such as laptops, coloured overlays, visual timetables, larger font, etc. - Adapting our teaching, for example, giving longer processing times, pre-teaching of key vocabulary, reading instructions aloud, etc. When it is evident that a pupil requires higher levels of support that is available from everyday teaching we will offer additional SEND support.

-8. THE GRADUATED APPROACH TO SEN SUPPORT
+THE GRADUATED APPROACH TO SEND SUPPORT

-IDENTIFICATION AND ASSESSMENT OF SEN:
+IDENTIFICATION AND ASSESSMENT OF SEND:

 Identifying a child's educational needs and adapting teaching to meet those needs, is a process that is in place for all children in our school.
-The school has a rigorous and regular system, through termly pupil progress meetings, to identify where a child is not making expected progress or is working below national expectations.
-Where necessary, class teachers will put in place relevant and timely interventions, through quality first teaching, appropriate differentiation, and in-class support, aimed at closing the gap or raising attainment.
+The school has a rigorous and regular system, through termly pupil progress meetings, to identify where a child is not making expected progress or working below national expectations.
+Class teachers will put in place, if necessary, relevant and timely interventions, through quality first teaching, appropriate scaffolding and in-class support, aimed at closing the gap or raising attainment.
 The class teacher will also talk with parents to ensure there is a shared understanding of the child's needs and gain parental perspective on any areas of strength and emerging barriers to learning.

-Where a child's needs are persistent, the class teacher will complete an initial concerns checklist and arrange to meet with the SENCO.
+Where a child's needs are persistent, the class teacher will complete an initial concerns checklist and arrange to meet with the SENDCO.
 At this meeting, the need for additional assessments will be discussed.
 Parents will be invited to attend this meeting and share their perspective.
 The child's views will be sought as part of this process.
-The senior leadership team/SENCO and class teacher will then meet to decide if different and additional provision is required to meet the child's needs.
-The child's class teacher and SENCO will then meet with parents to discuss the need for special educational provision and possible placement on the school's SEN record at SEN Support.
+The Senior Leadership Team/SENDCO and class teacher will then meet to decide if different and additional provision is required to meet the child's needs.
+The child's class teacher and SENDCO will then meet with parents to discuss the need for special educational provision and possible placement on the school's SEND record at SEND Support.

-PLANNING AND IMPLEMENTING SEN SUPPORT:
+PLANNING AND IMPLEMENTING SEND SUPPORT:

-High quality teaching that is differentiated for individual children is always seen as the first step in responding to those who may have SEN.
+High quality teaching, adapted and scaffolded for individual children is always seen as the first step in responding to those who may have SEND.

-Working together, the SENCO, class teacher, parents and child will discuss the type of SEN support needed to meet the outcomes identified for the child.
+Working together, the SENDCO, class teacher, parents and child will discuss the type of SEND Support needed to meet the outcomes identified for the child.
 This will be delivered by staff with appropriate skills and knowledge.
 The class teacher always remains responsible and accountable for the progress and development of all children in their class, even where a child may be receiving support from a teaching assistant.
-This SEN support will take the form of a four-part cycle (assess - plan - do - review) through which earlier decisions and actions are revisited, refined and revised with a growing understanding of the child's needs and of what supports the child in making good progress and securing good outcomes.
-This is known as the 'Graduated Approach'.
-It draws on more detailed approaches, termly reviews and where appropriate, more specialist expertise in successive cycles in order to match interventions to the SEN of a child.
+This SEND support will take the form of a four-part cycle (assess - plan - do - review) through which earlier decisions and actions are revisited, refined and revised with a growing understanding of the child's needs and of what supports the child in making good progress and securing good outcomes.
+This is known as the Graduated Approach.
+It draws on more detailed approaches, termly reviews and where appropriate, more specialist expertise in successive cycles in order to match interventions to the SEND of a child.

-REVIEWING SEN SUPPORT:
+REVIEWING SEND SUPPORT: